mattthw/SolitudeVita/README.md

 # Solitude

+> ⚠️ **WARNING:** I am looking for the QC quake code source files to [Halo Revamped](https://www.youtube.com/watch?v=B_GB9LLBATQ) (r17?) for N3DS!
+Without this, the changes I am able to make are extremely limited.
+If you happen to have this laying around on your computer or know someone who has this, please let me know.
 ## Introduction
-vitaQuake is a Quake engine source port for PSVITA.
+vitaQuake is a Quake engine source port for Vita by Rinnegatamante

-vitaQuake Solitude is a port of Solitude for the vita.
+SolitudeVita is a port of Solitude for the vita, built ontop of vitaQuake.
 Solitude was originally made for the PSP, which was abandoned, then rebooted as Solitude Revamped, then abandoned, then ported to N3DS, then forgotten.
 This port is still a work in progress.

-## Credit
-- Credit to Id Software for Quake
-- Credit to Rinne for [vitaQuake](https://github.com/Rinnegatamante/vitaQuake)
-- Credit to FlamingIce team for the original Solitude and Solitude Revamped
-- Ghost_Fang for menu & scoreboard inspiration
-- Credit to TCPixel for the [N3DS port](https://github.com/CollinScripter/Revamped3DS), which was the only place I was able to obtain the source code
-- Also credit to all the unnamed and unknown contributors to Solitudes several maps and many assets

-## Features
+### Features
 - Slayer game type
 - Swat game type
 - Firegiht mode